 We strongly encourage eligible students to participate in the University Honors Program.
 Admission requirements and information are available on their website.

 In order to be an honors student in history, students are asked to complete all requirements for the major and complete two honors experiences in the major.
 One of the experiences is an honors version of the major paper/thesis.
-The other experience can be a 5xxx (graduate) level history course or an individual contract in conjunction with a regular upper division history course.
+The other experience can be a 5xxx (graduate) level history course, or an honors seminar (HSEM) taught by a History Department faculty, or an individual contract in conjunction with a regular upper division history course.
 The Undergraduate Studies advisor can assist with arranging and meeting departmental honors requirements.

 Please speak with your Honors Program advisor for the other requirements outside of the major you need to fulfill in order to qualify for honors at graduation.